Skip to content

 173. Proportion of supply from suppliers that is verified as deforestation- and/or conversion-free (DCF)?

-The company reports that of the total volumes sourced in 2021, 85.6% of its suppliers are 'delivering' on their no deforestation commitments at the production level.
-Control Union has externally verified some of the company's facilities DCF volumes, but this does not cover all supply from third parties.
+[Externally verified] The company reports that of the total volumes sourced in 2023, 95% of its suppliers are 'delivering' on their No Deforestation commitments at the production level.
+The information is externally verified by the Control Union, however, this does not cover all supply from third parties.

 • Y